The Museum of Czech Literature

-The Museum of Czech Literature houses collections spanning the literature development and book culture in the Czech lands, as well documents that relate to the life, work and legacy of Czech literature personalities.
-Additionally, the Museum houses a remarkable collection of works of art, mostly from outstanding authors’ legacy.
-The rich funds contain famous works, such as the manuscript of a theatre play by Karel Čapek, R.U.R., where he first introduced the word “robot” being now used in many languages.
+The Museum of Czech Literature houses collections covering the literature development and book culture in the Czech lands, as well documents that relate to the life, work, and legacy of Czech literature personalities.
+Additionally, the Museum boasts a remarkable collection of art objects, mostly from outstanding authors’ legacy.
+The rich fonds contain famous works, such as the manuscript of the theatre play by Karel Čapek, R.U.R., where he first introduced the word “robot” being now used in many languages.

 Gallery of Fine Arts in Havlíčkův Brod

 Havlickovo namesti 18, 580 01 Havlickuv Brod

 Designed to specialize in modern Czech book illustration, drawing and graphics within the networks of regional galleries being built that time, the Gallery opened towards 1 January 1965 to perform traditional exhibition activities at the East Bohemian Publishing House.
 It followed up art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.